 Under Linux you must check that the service programs have the appropriate permissions.
-The programs are located under the Enterprise Architect installation folder.
-The sub directory "VEA/x86/linux".
+The programs are located under the Enterprise Architect installation folder, in the sub directory 'VEA/x86/linux'.
 Check that each of the programs in this directory has the execute permission set for the owner.

-• The Satellite services are enabled in the Unified and Ultimate editions of Enterprise Architect run independently from a terminal.
+The Satellite services are enabled in the Unified and Ultimate Editions of Enterprise Architect allows Enterprise Architect users to debug Linux programs.
+The service can be managed from the ribbon.
+It can also be run independently from a terminal.